StevenBlack/vocab/readme.md

 ### punctilious
-Not someone who knows where to put punctuation— although it could be.
 A punctilious person is someone who is meticulous and pays attention to details, punctuation or otherwise.
+Marked by or concerned about precise accordance with the details of codes or conventions

 ### purlieu